Resources

 It’s Okay to Feel Disappointed

-Fear of failure is a very paralyzing state of mind – it will peak its head after every little mistake, it will disrupt the decision making process, and eliminate the necessary level of risk needed to compete.
-Most athletes rationally can identify this fear and know...
+It's Okay to Feel Disappointed Fear of failure is a very paralyzing state of mind – it will peak its head after every little mistake, it will disrupt the decision making process, and eliminate the necessary level of risk needed to compete.
+Most athletes rationally...

 Turn Your Fear to Determination

-My heart started pounding and I felt a rush of blood pulse through my body.
+Turn Your Fear to Determination My heart started pounding and I felt a rush of blood pulse through my body.
 In a blink of an eye my breathing became difficult, my stomach hollowed, and my thoughts turned into rapid fireworks.
-I was consumed by a mix of fear, anger, anxiety, and disappointment....
+I was consumed by a mix of fear, anger,...

 How I Get in My Own Way